 Contributors are much appreciated!
 If you'd like to contribute your spare GPU cycles to generate training data for the run, the steps are:

-Run it on the command line like: ./katago contribute -config contribute.cfg on Linux, or katago.exe contribute -config contribute.cfg on Windows.
-If it is working, it should print out various stats as it runs and uploads games to this website.
+Run it on the command line like: ./katago contribute -config contribute_example.cfg on Linux, or katago.exe contribute -config contribute_example.cfg on Windows.
+If it is working, it should print out various stats as it runs, including when it finishes and uploads a game.

 And if you're interested contribute to development via coding, or have a cool idea for a tool, check out either KataGo's GitHub or the this website's GitHub, and/or the Discord chat where various devs hang out.
 If you want to test a change that affects the distributed client and you need a test server to experiment with modified versions of KataGo, it is available at test.katagodistributed.org, contact lightvector or tychota in Discord for a testing account.